nuree-cit/linux-assignment1/README.md

 your_droplet     137.184.86.120
 ```

-To connect to the droplet via SSH, type and run commands below.
+To connect to the Droplet via SSH, type and run commands below.
 ```bash
 ssh -i .ssh/your_key user_name@your-droplets-ip-address
 ```